Where there is ruin, there is hope for a treasure.

 The good news?
 It’s a powerful week for honouring our instincts and getting clear about what matters to us.
 This week trust your instincts and let them guide you – above using your mind (which may be fried!) or your intuition (which is a combination of heart and mind – cos mind fried!).
 You’ll find that living instinctively brings you great clarity and direction.
 In fact, if you tap into your instinctive energy this week you’ll find that you can reach those breakthroughs that you’ve been seeking and not finding using all your other usual methods.

 Not sure how to use your instincts to navigate life?
-I covered it all in yesterday’s blog.
+Here’s a simple explanation:

 Above all, be kind to yourself this week.
 Live gently and sustainably if you are feeling a little wobbly, and know that this will pass.
 It’s not you.
 You’re not going crazy.
 You’re just a sensitive soul – which is a GOOD thing.
 You can do this, and the benefits of tuning in instinctively will help you to truly understand yourself and what best serves you and your life path.